ashinkarov/agda-stacklang/gpce21-reply.md

 > language programs.
 I would have appreciated if the authors would have at least
 > given deep embedding a chance and not reject it possibly prematurely.

-You are right, for a particular postscript example, this might be an overkill.
+You are right, for the particular example in the paper, our approach might be overkill.
-However, our main point was to demonstrate the technology, and postscript is a simple enough example where you can create precedents for using dependent types, i.e. rep function.
+However, our main point was to demonstrate the technology, and postscript is a simple enough example where dependent types are needed to express properties, e.g. the `rep` function.
 We are not claiming that embedding postscript this way is very practical, but we did demonstrate our technology.
 We tried explaining this in paragraph at line 136, which we are happy to improve.
 As for deep embedding, we simply ran out of space.
 There is plenty of things we could say, but we chose